Statement of Compliance with the UK Corporate Governance Code

 K. The Board and its committees are considered to have the appropriate balance of skills, experience, independence and knowledge of the Company and its Group to enable them to discharge their respective duties and responsibilities effectively.
 Further information on the committees and its members are available in the annual report.

 The directors are not subject to annual election by shareholders.
 The Company currently offers its directors for re-election by rotation in accordance with its articles of association every three years, on the basis that at least one third of the directors must be re-elected every year.
 The Board considers this appropriate given the size of the Board and the benefit of stability and experience in the Board composition.
 This re-election process will be kept under review.

-L. The Board does not conduct a formal performance evaluation of the directors nor do the independent non-executive directors formally appraise the Chairman.
-Due to the small size of the Board, there is an annual evaluation of the Board and its committees in accordance with the articles of association and informal performance evaluations of directors and the Chairman by the Board on a regular basis which is considered sufficient.
+L. The Board does not conduct a formal performance evaluation of the directors nor do the independent non-executive directors formally appraise the Executive Chair.
+Due to the small size of the Board, there is an annual evaluation of the Board and its committees in accordance with the articles of association and informal performance evaluations of directors and the Executive Chair by the Board on a regular basis which is considered sufficient.

 4. Audit, risk and internal control

 M. The audit committee is primarily responsible for ensuring that the financial performance of the Company is properly measured and reported on for reviewing reports from auditors relating to the Company’s accounting and internal controls and for reviewing the effectiveness of the Company’s systems of internal control.
-The Code recommends that the audit committee has a minimum of three members or in the case of a smaller company, two.
-The Board considers the Company to be a smaller company therefore it is appropriate that the audit committee is comprised of the two independent non-executive directors.
-The committee chair is the Board’s senior independent non-executive director and has over 25 years of corporate finance experience.
+The audit committee is comprised of the three independent non-executive directors.
+The committee chair is one of the Board’s independent non-executive director and is a Chartered Accountant.
 Please see the audit committee’s terms of reference for more information.

 N. The annual report describes the principal risks for the Company and the Board’s view of the Company’s position and prospects.